kholkinilia/war_of_ages/README.md

 ```

 Last beat is to install music (it's optional actually).
-Just put the music you like to play during the lobby in `client/resources/sounds/lobby_music.{wav, ogg, flac}`.
+* Just put the music you'd like to play while in lobby in `client/resources/sounds/lobby_music.{wav, ogg, flac}`.

-And also you can install a battle music into `client/resources/sounds/battle_music.{wav, ogg, flac}`.
+* Also, you can install a battle music into `client/resources/sounds/battle_music.{wav, ogg, flac}`.

+### Install on Linux

+Seems to us that you are capable of installing it yourself since you are a Linux user.